Homebrew/homebrew-cask/README.md

 ## Questions?
 Wanna chat?

-We're really rather friendly!
+We’re really rather friendly!
 Here are the best places to talk about the project:

  * Start an [issue on GitHub](https://github.com/caskroom/homebrew-cask/issues/new)
- * Join us on IRC, we're at `#homebrew-cask` on Freenode
+ * Join us on IRC, we’re at `#homebrew-cask` on Freenode

 ## Reporting Bugs

-We still have bugs -- and we are busy fixing them!
-If you have a problem, don't be shy about reporting it on our [GitHub issues page](https://github.com/caskroom/homebrew-cask/issues?state=open).
+We still have bugs — and we are busy fixing them!
+If you have a problem, don’t be shy about reporting it on our [GitHub issues page](https://github.com/caskroom/homebrew-cask/issues?state=open).
 Always search for your issue before posting a new one.

 When reporting bugs, remember that homebrew-cask is an independent project from